---

 theme_nice()

-To evaluate the model predictions, I compared the 100-year return levels with daily minimum temperatures for the 2022-2023 winter season (Figure 5), and the comparison clearly shows it was a cold winter with two 100-year freezes on 22 December and 23 February!
+To evaluate the model predictions, I compared the 100-year return levels with daily minimum temperatures for the 2022-2023 winter season (@fig-validation), and the comparison clearly shows it was a cold winter with *two* 100-year freezes on 22 December and 23 February!
 On most days, however, the daily low temperatures were well above the severe freezes, consistent with expectations for extreme events.

 v6 <- make.qcov(fit2, vals = list(mu1 = cos(2*pi*c(274:365,1:120)/365.25), mu2 = sin(2*pi*c(274:365,1:120)/365.25), mu3 = rep(1900,212), phi1 = cos(2*pi*c(274:365,1:120)/365.25), phi2 = sin(2*pi*c(274:365,1:120)/365.25)))